KEXL 104.5

 Some commercials played on KEXL:

-- When you were little, did you go down to Brackenridge park & the zoo and ride
+- When you were little, did you go down to Brackenridge park & the zoo and ride the train?

-- KEXL commercial mentioning two landmark
+- KEXL commercial mentioning two landmark businesses you may have frequented.

 - A public service announcement from KEXL